maxnodereal/avgDAO-docs/docs/Meter/provider-api/integration-guide.md

 ---
+title: Integration Guide
 sidebar_position: 3
 ---

 # AvengerDAO Meter Integration Guide for Security Providers

 Welcome to the AvengerDAO Meter integration guide for security providers.
 This guide is designed to help you understand the process of integrating your security service with the AvengerDAO Meter API.
-Please read the following instructions carefully and ensure that your service meets the prerequisites before proceeding with the [integration](./endpoints.md).
+Please read the following instructions carefully and ensure that your service meets the prerequisites before proceeding with the [integration](endpoints.md).

 ### Prerequisites